Kimberley Ranger Network

 The Country Needs People campaign is fighting for the growth and security of opportunities for land and sea country management by Aboriginal and Torres Strait Islander peoples.
 The campaign involves a growing group of Indigenous and non-Indigenous Australians, including individuals and organisations, calling on the Australian Government to:

-- Double funding for Indigenous ranger and Indigenous Protected Area funding by 2020;
+Double funding for Indigenous Rangers and Indigenous Protected Areas over the next five years

 You can support the campaign by visiting Country Needs People website.